apache/airflow/docs/howto/connection/aws.rst

-Thanks to `Web Identity Federation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html>`__, you can use the credentials from the Google Cloud platform to authorize actions in the Amazon Web Service platform.
+Thanks to `Web Identity Federation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html>`__, you can use the credentials from the Google Cloud platform to authorize access in the Amazon Web Service platform.
 If you additionally use authorizations with access token obtained from `metadata server <https://cloud.google.com/compute/docs/storing-retrieving-metadata>`__ or `Workfload Identity <https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#gke_mds>`__, you can improve the security of your environment by eliminating long-lived credentials.